-- a minimum of 123 credit hours, including a minimum of 36 credit hours in courses at the 300 level or above, as follows: - a minimum of 41 credit hours of general education requirements - the innovation and entrepreneurship requirement: three credit hours - a minimum of 64 credit hours of major requirements and major electives - a minimum of 15 credit hours of free electives - a minimum CGPA of 2.00 six credit hours from graduate-level courses, successfully completed while in the AMP, towards meeting the major electives and/or free electives requirements.
+- a minimum of 123 credit hours, including a minimum of 36 credit hours in courses at the 300 level or above, as follows: - a minimum of 41 credit hours of general education requirements - the innovation and entrepreneurship requirement: three credit hours - a minimum of 64 credit hours of major requirements and major electives - a minimum of 15 credit hours of free electives - a minimum CGPA of 2.00

+Accelerated Master's Program (AMP) students may use a maximum total of six credit hours from graduate-level courses, successfully completed while in the AMP, towards meeting the major electives and/or free electives requirements.
 For details on the AMP, please refer to the Accelerated Master's Program section earlier in this catalog.